 Lyme disease is a bacterial infection caused by the spirochete, Borrelia burgdorferi.
-Interestingly, additional Borrelia species have been shown to cause similar diseases.
-These species include: B. garinii, B. afzelii, and B. miyamotoi.
-Wilhelm Burgdorfer, a Swiss zoology and microbiology researcher spent much of his later career at the Rocky Mountain Laboratory in Hamilton, Montana, and is credited with the discovery of Lyme disease.
-By using chemical staining and light microscopy techniques, William Burgdorfer was able to detect spirochetes that were found in deer ticks.
-At least 36 distinct species of Borrelia have been discovered, with at least 12 able to cause disease.
+Interestingly, other Borrelia species have been shown to cause similar diseases.
+These other species include: B. garinii, B. afzelii, and B. miyamotoi.
+Wilhelm Burgdorfer, a Swiss zoology and microbiology researcher, spent much of his later career at the Rocky Mountain Laboratory in Hamilton, Montana, and is credited with the discovery of Lyme disease.
+By using chemical staining and light microscopy techniques, William Burgdorfer was able to detect and study spirochetes that were found in deer ticks.
+Since that time at least 36 distinct species of Borrelia have been discovered, with at least 12 able to cause disease.
 Recent research has suggested that there are two main groups of Borrelia species with one group appearing to be responsible for Lyme or Lyme-like diseases and the other group responsible for relapsing fever related diseases .

 The typical symptoms of Lyme disease may include the classic erythema migrans “bulls-eye” rash, fever, malaise, meningitis, headache, photophobia, joint, and muscle pain.

 There are several additional infections that can “hitch-hike” with Borrelia species as they share the same insect vector, tick, and mode of transmission, bite .
 These infections, known as co-infections, include Anaplasma, Ehrlichia, and Babesia species.
 Frequently these co-infections are overlooked when Lyme disease is suspected; however, these organisms can cause significant illness by themselves as well.